mebobby2/haskell-projects/README.md

 # Upto

-Page 139
+Page 141
-Now that you know how to create lenses, it’s time to use them
+Let’s use lenses to rewrite the implementation of K-means